 The fifth thing is don't quit your day job.
 Again, people tell me, "Listen, how do I run the thing?"
 It's a matter of discipline.
 I feel that if you have these operation procedures in place and you have this discipline to work 9 to 5 and still manage your store and run your store, you'll be able to cookie cut your operations quickly and open up more than one store.

-If you keep all of these points in minds, you'll be able to keep the mantra of working as little as possible for the most amount of money and having a very successful store.
+If you keep all of these points in mind, you'll be able to keep the mantra of working as little as possible for the most amount of money and having a very successful store.
 A low investment business might be your key to success.